USA Banner

 MARAD provides direct port and maritime transportation outreach through 10 regional Gateway Offices located throughout the Nation.
 Gateway Office Directors work closely with headquarters staff, State and local authorities, congressional representatives at the local and district level, and a broad range of port, shipper, and carrier stakeholders to cooperate on projects, identify Federal and State funding, and work on environmental and community challenges at and around ports and related maritime infrastructure.

 The Gateway Offices are MARAD's day-to-day presence throughout the Marine Transportation System and are critical to the viability and effectiveness of many MARAD and USDOT programs.
-Additional information on the MARAD Gateway Offices can be found here.
+Additional information about the Gateway Offices can be found here.